mirzabaig2024/Vendor_performance_project/README.md

+# Vendor Performance Analysis
+This project provides a comprehensive analysis of vendor performance by integrating and cleaning data from multiple sources.
+It uses statistical methods and data visualization to identify and evaluate key performance indicators, ultimately distinguishing between top-performing and low-performing vendors.

+# Project Goal
+The primary objective is to analyze vendor performance by:

+Consolidating data from various sources (Purchases, Sales, Prices).

+Calculating key metrics such as ProfitMargin, stockturnover, and salestopurchaseratio.

+Using statistical analysis (t-test) and data visualization to find significant differences in performance between different vendor groups.

-# Vendor_performance_project
+# Project Files
+This repository contains two main Jupyter Notebooks that guide you through the entire analysis pipeline.

-# File 1: Importing_data_to_database&DataCleaning.ipynb
+1. Importing_data_to_database&DataCleaning.ipynb

-This file focuses on the data preparation steps.
-The main performance points are:
+This notebook handles the initial data engineering and cleaning.
+The main steps performed are:

-Data Consolidation: The notebook imports vendor information from various tables, including Purchases, Purchase_Prices, Vendor_Invoice, and Sales, into a single final summary table.

-Data Cleaning and Transformation:
+Connecting to a MySQL database to import raw data.

+Merging various vendor-related tables (Purchases, Purchase_Prices, Vendor_Invoice, Sales) into a single, comprehensive DataFrame.

-It calculates GrossProfit,ProfitMargin, stockturnover, and salestopurchaseratio.
+Feature engineering to create new columns like ProfitMargin, stockturnover, and salestopurchaseratio.

-It also handles data cleaning by replacing inf and -inf values with a large number (1e300) to enable successful database import.
+Data cleaning, specifically replacing inf and -inf values with a large number (1e300) to ensure data integrity before importing into the database.

+Exporting the final, cleaned DataFrame to a new table in the MySQL database.

-# File 2: analysis.ipynb
+2. analysis.ipynb

-This file uses the cleaned data to perform a deeper performance analysis.
-The key findings are:
+This notebook focuses on the statistical and visual analysis of the cleaned data.
+The key components include:

-Overall Performance Metrics: The analysis of 10,692 records reveals an average ProfitMargin of approximately -15.6%, which indicates a significant net loss.
-The median ProfitMargin is 30.4%.

-Vendor Performance Analysis:

-A statistical t-test was conducted to compare the mean profit margins of top-performing and low-performing vendors.
+Importing the final, cleaned data from the MySQL database.

+Calculating summary statistics and overall performance metrics.

+Performing a t-test to determine if there is a statistically significant difference in ProfitMargin between top-performing and low-performing vendor groups.

+Generating various plots to visualize the data, such as box plots showing the impact of order size on unit price and bar plots to visualize vendor contribution margins.

+# Key Findings
+Based on the analysis, a significant performance gap was identified:

+The overall average ProfitMargin across all vendors was found to be approximately -15.6%, with a median of 30.4%, indicating a high degree of variability and a net loss for the business.

-The test result shows a t-statistic of -17.64 and a p-value of 0.0000.
+The t-test yielded a t-statistic of -17.64 and a p-value of 0.0000.

-Conclusion: Based on the low p-value (less than 0.05), the null hypothesis—that there is no significant difference in the mean profit margins between the two groups—is rejected.
-This confirms a statistically significant difference in performance between the top and low-performing vendor groups.
+The low p-value confirms that there is a statistically significant difference in the mean profit margins between top-performing and low-performing vendor groups.

+# Technologies and Libraries
+Python: The core programming language.

+**Pandas**: Used for data manipulation, cleaning, and analysis.

+**NumPy**: Used for numerical operations, including handling infinite values.

+**Matplotlib & Seaborn**: Used for creating insightful data visualizations.

+**SciPy**: Used for performing the statistical t-test.

+**SQLAlchemy**: Used to connect to and interact with the MySQL database.

+# How to Run the Project
+Clone the Repository: Clone this project to your local machine.

+Install Dependencies: Make sure you have Python and Jupyter installed.
+Then, install the required libraries:

+pip install pandas numpy seaborn matplotlib sqlalchemy scipy

+Database Setup: Ensure you have a MySQL database set up with the necessary vendor data.
+Update the connection details in the Importing_data_to_database&DataCleaning.ipynb notebook.

+Run Notebooks:

+First, run Importing_data_to_database&DataCleaning.ipynb to clean and prepare the data.

+Next, run analysis.ipynb to perform the analysis and generate the plots.